Insurers Look to Cover In-Vitro Fertilisation (IVF) Under Health Insurance Plans

 Sharing his thoughts on the topic, the Chief Product Officer of Royal Sundaram General Insurance Nikhil Apte said, “We are looking to include IVF treatment in the health plans and to avoid frauds we will go for people who have been with us for six years, include sub-limit and link it to maternity cover.”

 Insurance will mention the number of embryo-transfer attempts that the cover will be provided for, and additional cycles if applicable.
-It will be covered under health insurance plans that include outpatient care, maternity and newborn expenses, pediatric services, and emergency expenses.
+It will be covered under health insurance that include outpatient care, maternity and newborn expenses, pediatric services, and emergency expenses.

 As per Sanjay Datta, the Head of Underwriting in ICICI Lombard, because IVF is a planned event, therefore there is an unwillingness among the insurers to cover it.
 “However, it is likely to be part of the high sum-insured premium policies,” he says.
 With this effort, people can seek coverage for fertility treatment under a basic health insurance plan.